JeffreyShih468/HELLO_WORLD/README.md

 ### Run the frontend and backend:
 In the frontend repo, run: `npm run start`.
-In the backend repo, run: `npm run start`.
+In the backend repo, run: `npm run start` and `npm install firebase-admin --save`.

 ### Alternative method of running program